 - A major index—I use the S&P 500 mostly—must advance 1.5% or more in a day, four to seven days into an attempted rally (1.25% is the bare minimum and a pretty weak signal).

-- The 1.5%+ advance must come on higher volume than the prior day.
+- The 1.5%+ advance must occur on higher volume than the prior day.

 - Typically follow-through days are strong, 2%+ to the upside.